Guide to Round Shader Tattoo Needle Configurations

 Understanding Round Shader Codes

 The industry uses the abbreviation RS (Round Shader) to identify this category.
-Codes usually combine two elements for sure and taper is not always known:
+Codes typically combine the number of needles and the needle configuration abbreviation, with gauge included depending on the manufacturer.
+Taper is not always specified.

 - Number of needles